-As in many communities around the country and around the world, Orange County's aging population is already having major impacts: increased Healthcare and Social Assistance employment, which has already grown from nine percent of total county employment in 2000 to 13 percent in 2022; increased demand for services such as handymen and public transit; fewer homes on the market as older residents stay in their homes; declining school and college enrollment.
+As in many communities around the country and around the world, Orange County's aging population is already having major impacts: increased Health care and Social Assistance employment, which has already grown from nine percent of total county employment in 2000 to 13 percent in 2022; increased demand for services such as handymen and public transit; fewer homes on the market as older resident stay in the homes; declining school and college enrollment.
 In the long-term, an older population will mean a shallower talent pool for current and potential businesses, which could have significant economic consequences.